joelpou/vehicle-detection/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive thresholded detections I created a cache on fourth cell of `carDetection.ipynb` using `collections.deque`.
 I then use `itertools.chain` to iterate previous window results stored on `params` dictionary onto a single sequence.
-I then run `car_detect()` which launches `search_window()` for each frame of the video.
+I then run `window_detect()` which launches `search_window()` for each frame of the video.
 Afterwards, heatmaps are updated and cached instances are appended to list,  thresholded and blurred.
 With this I generated labels and with these labels I draw boxes.
-For video pipeline I usued a cache length of 150 and a heatmap threshold of 100.
+For video pipeline I usued a cache length of 110 and a heatmap threshold of 14.
+I also implemented a `decision function` threshold.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: